 When my family moved to Singapore from Atlanta, Georgia, USA, like all mothers, I wanted to find the best preschool for my child.
 Both my children were in an organised childcare program in the United States, with the oldest enrolled in a Montessori school and her baby sister in a family owned infant care program.
 I hoped to find similar environments for my children but found the challenge quite daunting as I was unfamiliar with local customs.
 Below is a summary of the research I conducted and other things I have learned along the way while living in Singapore.

-Currently the Singapore government under the Ministry of Education operates 15 state run kindergartens (this includes five new centres opening in 2016).
+Currently the Singapore government under the Ministry of Education operates 23 state run kindergartens (with more set to open in 2020/21).
 Only Singapore citizens and Permanent Residents are eligible to attend, with extremely reasonable monthly fees of just $150 for citizens and $300 for permanent residents.
 One-third of spaces are reserved for children who are Singapore citizens from households with “Gross Household Income not exceeding $3,500 per month, or Per Capita Income (PCI) not exceeding $875 per month”.
-The two core pedagogies of MOE Kindergartens are Purposeful Play and Quality Interactions, and according to the MOE the key features of the curriculum are its “distinctly Singapore flavour” with an emphasis on the Starlight Literacy Programme, which aims to nuture early childhood bilingualism, and the HI-Light Programme that supports holistic development through integrated learning experiences.
+The two core pedagogies of MOE Kindergartens are Purposeful Play and Quality Interactions, and according to the MOE the key features of the curriculum are its “distinctly Singapore flavour” with an emphasis on the Starlight Literacy Programme, which aims to nurture early childhood bilingualism, and the HI-Light Programme that supports holistic development through integrated learning experiences.

 For more information on MOE Kindergartens, click here.

 According to the Strait Times, there are five childcare chains who receive government subsidies and offer discounted rates for children attending their kindergarten and infant care programmes.
 A spot check of these schools verified that foreign students and those on dependent passes are eligible to register.
 For more information on each school and their fees and process, visit their sites directly:

 - NTUC’s My First Skool